Milan: Topography

 The concentric layout of the city centre reflects the Navigli, an ancient system of navigable and interconnected canals, now mostly covered.
 The suburbs of the city have expanded mainly to the north, swallowing up many comuni along the roads towards Varese, Como, Lecco and Bergamo.
+In the 21st century the Navigli region of Milan is a highly active area with a large number of residential units, bars and restaurants.
+It is also a well-known centre for artists.

 Climate

 Milan features a mid-latitude, four-season humid subtropical climate (Cfa), according to the Köppen climate classification.
 Milan's climate is similar to much of Northern Italy's inland plains, with hot, humid summers and cold, foggy winters.
 The Alps and Apennine Mountains form a natural barrier that protects the city from the major circulations coming from northern Europe and the sea.

-During winter, daily average temperatures can fall below freezing (0 C) and accumulations of snow can occur: the historic average of Milan's area is 25 cm in the period between 1961 and 1990, with a record of 90 cm in January 1985.
+During winter daily average temperatures can fall below freezing (0 C) and accumulations of snow can occur: the historic average of Milan's area is 25 cm in the period between 1961 and 1990, with a record of 90 cm in January 1985.
 In the suburbs the average can reach 36 cm.
 The city receives on average seven days of snow per year.

 The city was often shrouded in thick cloud or fog during winter, although the removal of rice paddies from the southern neighbourhoods and the urban heat island effect have greatly reduced this occurrence since the turn of the 21st century.
 Occasionally, the Foehn winds cause the temperatures to rise unexpectedly: on 22 January 2012 the daily high reached 16 C while on 22 February 2012 it reached 21 C. Air pollution levels rise significantly in wintertime when cold air clings to the soil, causing Milan to be one of Europe's most polluted cities.

 Summers in Milan are hot and humidity levels are high with peak temperatures reaching above 35 C. Due to the high humidity, urban heat effect and lack of wind, nighttimes often remain muggy during the summer months.
 Usually the summer enjoys clearer skies with an average of more than 13 hours of daylight: when precipitation occurs though, it is more likely to be accompanied by thunderstorms and hail.
 Springs and autumns are generally pleasant, with temperatures ranging between 10 and 20 C; these seasons are characterized by higher rainfall, especially in April and May.
 Relative humidity typically ranges between 45% (comfortable) and 95% (very humid) throughout the year, rarely dropping below 27% (dry) and reaching as high as 100%.
 Wind is generally absent: over the course of the year typical wind speeds vary from 0 to 9 mph (calm to gentle breeze), rarely exceeding 18 mph (fresh breeze), except during summer thunderstorms when winds can blow strong.
 In the spring, gale-force windstorms may happen, generated either by Tramontane blowing from the Alps or by Bora-like winds from the north.
 Due to its geographic location surrounded by mountains on 3 sides, Milan is among the least windy cities in Europe.